Ungated Product Experiences in 2023: Why You Should, And How to Do It

 “Sure,” you say, “but I do make purchases again from other brands that email me—email marketing works!”
 Yep, it absolutely does, with an important caveat—when the prospect willingly signs up for your email list.

 There’s the occasional exception to that rule, but is that handful of sales worth annoying and potentially losing dozens of great customers who couldn’t get the info they needed without giving up a piece of their inbox?
-We’re all already drowning in emails, and we don’t tend to have a strong affinity for the brands that make that problem worse against our will.
+We’re all already drowning in emails, and we don’t tend to have a strong affinity for the brands who make that problem worse against our will.

 For a one-off e-commerce purchase, maybe this strategy works just fine.
 But SaaS businesses are built on customer relationships and retention.
 And with an increased focus on profitability over growth in these uncertain economic times, we’ve gotta think of a better way to get qualified leads and close business as an industry.